henryharan/entropy/README.md

 # About entropy exploit

-    INFO: Entropy Exploit is an IP webcamera exploit also named CNVD-2017-02776, this is
-    powerful exploitation tool for webcams testing.
+    INFO: Entropy Exploit is an IP webcam exploit also named CNVD-2017-02776, this is a powerful exploitation tool for webcams testing.

 # How to install entropy